Consuming JSON using Data Centric Development (DCD) feature in Flash Builder 4

 Using DCD to consume data returned by the server

 Data-Centric Development (DCD) is one of the advancements to the Flash Builder 4.
 Let’s see how DCD is making developers productive.
-We will use Flash Builder DCD to consume the data from the Java server.

 Creating a service